Welcome to the new KidsHealth website! See what is new.

 Risk factors for hand, foot and mouth disease

-Anyone can get hand, foot and mouth disease, but it is most common in tamariki under 10, and particularly in pre-school tamariki.
+Hand, foot and mouth disease can affect anyone.
+It is most common in tamariki under 10, especially in pre-school tamariki.

 Hand, foot and mouth disease is more common in warm weather — usually in the summer or early autumn.
 But it can happen at any time of year.